• Skip to primary navigation

 Instructions

-How to cook dinaldalem:
+How to Cook Dinaldalem:

 • Add water.
 Cover and cook 16 minutes over low heat.
 Add lungs and pork liver and cook 5 minutes.
 Season with salt and pepper.